brianappleyard/hello-world/README.md

 # hello-world
 randomness
 Hello Github!
-I'm an aspiring data scientist from Boston.
+I'm an aspiring web developer from Boston.
 I'm excited to learn all that Github has to offer!